I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksqueueworkitem.md

 <p>The <b>KsQueueWorkItem</b> function returns STATUS_SUCCESS if the work item was queued, or if unsuccessful the function returns an error when attempting to create a new worker if no threads are currently available.</p>

 ## -remarks
 <p>The worker can only be on a queue in one place, so subsequent queuing of the worker must wait until the work item has begun executing.
 This function may be called at <b>DISPATCH_LEVEL</b>.</p>

-<p>The worker can only be on a queue in one place, so subsequent queuing of the worker must wait until the work item has begun executing.
-This function may be called at <b>DISPATCH_LEVEL</b>.</p>

 ## -requirements